lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

      - If the number of collisions is small, it is efficient.
      - :-1: The linked list may be very long.
 It will take time to find data with the same index.
      - :-1: If much data is stored in the linked list instead of array, the remaining of the array will be wasted.
+     - (When the number of entries in the linked list is 75% of bucket size, double size the bucket.
+Then re-allocate entries, which is costly.)
    - Chaining with balanced binary search trees: store collisions in a binary search tree.
      - rare approach
      - worst  lookup time O(log n)